rackerlabs/rackspace-how-to/content/cloud-databases/managing-configuration-groups-for-cloud-databases-with-the-trove-command-line-tool.md

 ### Apply configuration groups to instances

-A configuration group can be assigned when an instance is created or it can be assigned to an existing instance.
+A configuration group can be assigned when an instance is created, or it can be assigned to an existing instance.
 If a configuration group is applied to a running instance, the configuration parameters can affect the datastore's behavior immediately, although some configuration